 By 30 June each Year, First Gas will notify Shippers and publish on OATIS the standard transmission fees it will use to calculate Transmission Charges in the following Year.

-Each Shipper agrees that First Gas’ statutory information disclosures are sufficient to establish First Gas’ compliance with the requirements referred to in section 11.15 and that neither the GTPM nor the setting of any transmission fees will be subject to any dispute under this Code.

 Transmission Services Invoice

 On or before the 10th Day of each Month (or as soon thereafter as practicable), First Gas shall invoice each Shipper for the Transmission Charges and Non-standard Transmission Charges (if any) payable by that Shipper in respect of the previous (and any prior) Month.

-Balancing Gas and Park and Loan Invoice
+Non-Transmission Services Invoice

 For each Month, each Shipper and OBA Party shall pay to First Gas all amounts payable by it pursuant to, and determined by First Gas in accordance with, section 8.